haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Channel.send(channel, string)

   This function requires immediate send of the string **string**.
-It means the string is copied at the begining of incoming data of the channel buffer and immediately forwarded.
+It means the string is copied at the beginning of incoming data of the channel buffer and immediately forwarded.
 Unless if the connection is close, and if called by an action, this function yields to copied and forward all the string.